rajamohanty/NCDEX-Bhavcopy-Web-Scrapper/README.md

 ## NCDEX Bhavcopy Files Download

-First step would be to download the Bhavcopy xls files from the NCDEX website.
+First download the Bhavcopy xls files from the NCDEX website.

-We start with assigning the path to our download directory and also the path to our Chromedriver.exe to specific variables.
+Start with assigning the path to our download directory and also the path to our Chromedriver.exe to specific variables.
-Also, we would want to specify our starting month, day and year.
+Also, you would want to specify your starting month, day and year.

 An example: